William Penn: Founding of Pennsylvania

 Having proved himself an influential scholar and theoretician, Penn now had to demonstrate the practical skills of a real estate promoter, city planner, and governor for his "Holy Experiment", the province of Pennsylvania.

-Besides achieving his religious goals, Penn had hoped that Pennsylvania would be a profitable venture for himself and his family.
-But he proclaimed that he would not exploit either the natives or the immigrants, "I would not abuse His love, nor act unworthy of His providence, and so defile what came to me clean."
+In addition to his religious goals, Penn had hoped that Pennsylvania would be a profitable venture for himself and his family, with the caveat that he would not exploit either the natives or the immigrants, "I would not abuse His love, nor act unworthy of His providence, and so defile what came to me clean."
 To that end, Penn's land purchase from the Lenape included the latter party's retained right to traverse the sold lands for purposes of hunting, fishing, and gathering.

 Though thoroughly oppressed, getting Quakers to leave England and make the dangerous journey to the New World was his first commercial challenge.
 Some Quaker families had already arrived in Maryland and New Jersey but the numbers were small.
 To attract settlers in large numbers, he wrote a glowing prospectus, considered honest and well-researched for the time, promising religious freedom as well as material advantage, which he marketed throughout Europe in various languages.
-Within six months, he parcelled out 300000 acre to over 250 prospective settlers, mostly rich London Quakers.
+Within six months, he parceled out 300000 acre to over 250 prospective settlers, mostly rich London Quakers.
 Eventually he attracted other persecuted minorities including Huguenots, Mennonites, Amish, Catholics, Lutherans, and Jews from England, France, Holland, Germany, Sweden, Finland, Ireland, and Wales.

 Penn then began establishing the legal framework for an ethical society where power was derived from the people, from "open discourse", in much the same way as a Quaker Meeting was run.
 Notably, as the sovereign, Penn thought it important to limit his own power as well.
 The new government would have two houses, safeguard the rights of private property and free enterprise, and impose taxes fairly.
 It called for death for only two crimes, treason and murder, rather than the two hundred crimes under English law, and all cases were to be tried before a jury.
 Prisons would be progressive, attempting to correct through "workshops" rather than through hellish confinement.
-The laws of behaviour he laid out were rather Puritanical: swearing, lying, and drunkenness were forbidden as well as "idle amusements" such as stage plays, gambling, revels, masques, cock-fighting, and bear-baiting.
+The laws of behavior he laid out were rather Puritanical: swearing, lying, and drunkenness were forbidden as well as "idle amusements" such as stage plays, gambling, revels, masques, cock-fighting, and bear-baiting.